tmaxted/Polaris-Bridge/README.md

 # Polaris-Bridge
-Unity Project with procedural map generation, and attempts at simulating ecosystems using neural networks.
+Unity Project with environment generation, and (FUTURE) attempts at simulating ecosystems using neural networks.

 ## Sources